GENOMICS

 Genome Annotation Transfer Utility (GATU) annotates a genome based on a very closely related reference genome.
 The proteins/mature peptides of the reference genome are BLASTed against the genome to be annotated in order to find the genes/mature peptides in the genome to be annotated (Reference: T. Tcherepanov et al. 2006.
 BMC Genomics 7:150.)

 BAGEL (Groningen Biomolecular Sciences and Biotechnology Institute, Haren, the Netherlands) - will determine from an existing or non submitted GenBank file the presence of bacteriocins based on a database containing information of known bacteriocins and adjacent genes involved in bacteriocin activity.
-An alternative site for bacteriocins is BACTIBASE which is a data repository of bacteriocin natural antimicrobial peptides.
 See.LABioicin if you are interested in the topic of Lactic Acid Bacteria (LAB) and its bacteriocins.

 tRNAs: tRNAscan-SE - is incredibly sensitive & also provides secondary structure diagrams of the tRNA molecules (Reference: Schattner, P. et al. 2005.
 Nucleic Acids Res.
 33: W686-689).
 Alternatively use ARAGORN (Reference: Laslett, D. & Canback.
 2004.
 Nucleic Acids Research 32:11-16).